-If you want more information about what kinds of foods are best for singers check out my article Foods to improve singing voice.
+If you want more information about what kinds of foods are best for singers then check out my article ( Top 18 ) Foods to improve singing voice.
 As a singer when it comes to diet and hydration your number one goal is to be well hydrated, while you can sing with an empty stomach fairly well you will find it extremely difficult to sing if your throat is dry.

-Water is essential for every singer no matter if they are a beginner or already ane established singer, although there is a lot you can do to make your voice sound better, for more information check out my recent article How to make voice clear and soft.
+Water is essential for every singer no matter if they are a beginner or already an established singer, although there is a lot you can do to make your voice sound better, for more information check out my recent article How to make voice clear and soft? ( Fast and Easy ).

-If you are not familiar with throat coat teas than you should definitely try them out as it can do miracles for your singing voice.
-Usually, these teas contain a mix of marshmallow root, slippery elm and licorice root which all have coating properties, meaning they will make a protective coat on your vocal cords.
+If you are not familiar with throat coat teas then you should definitely try them out as they can do miracles for your singing voice.
+Usually, these teas contain a mix of marshmallow root, slippery elm, and licorice root which all have coating properties, meaning they will make a protective coat on your vocal cords.
 These teas are especially useful if you have long sections of singing and especially during the cold season.

-Peppermint tea is one of my favorite teas for singing, it not only hydrates you but it also clears your throat and nasal area as well.
-Although not everybody is a fan of the peppermint tea due to the spiciness of it, but if you can handle it your voice will sound a lot better after having it.
-A simple trick which I picked up a few years ago is that the warmer or hotter the tea is the spicier it feels, so if you do not like the spiciness than you can drink it lukewarm and still get all the positive benefits for your voice.
+Peppermint tea is one of my favorite teas for singing, it not only hydrates you but also clears your throat and nasal area as well.
+Although not everybody is a fan of peppermint tea due to its spiciness of it, but if you can handle it your voice will sound a lot better after drinking it.
+A simple trick that I picked up a few years ago is that the warmer or hotter the tea is the spicier it feels, so if you do not like the spiciness then you can drink it lukewarm and still get all the positive benefits for your voice.

 Honey and lemon water